Wii and magic table games may boost happiness in dementia patients

 Summary

-This study looks at whether playing motion-based games like Wii or the Magic Table can help older adults with mild to moderate dementia feel more engaged and positive.
-Twenty participants from a community adult day care will either play these games or do regular activities for 10 weekly sessions.
-The goal is to see if the games lead to better mood and quality of life.
+This study looks at whether playing motion-based games like Wii or the Magic Table can help older adults with mild-to-moderate dementia feel more engaged and positive.
+Twenty participants from a community adult day care will either play these games or do their usual activities for 10 weekly sessions.
+The goal is to see if the games lead to better mood, behavior, and quality of life.
+Risks are minimal, and participants can stop anytime.

 Disclaimer